ordinary-slim/mhs_fenicsx/README.md

 - [x] Set explicit linear solve in SNES where it matters
 - [ ] In micro_pre_iterate, abort if end of path and set t1_macro and ps.dt to diff values
 - [ ] Set form subdomain data of staggered drivers together with one of Problem!
 Hook or something
+- [ ] Set back pad of micro iters to Chimera back